writeinstar/CRT_training_script/README.md

 # Copado Robotic Testing Implementation - Theory & Practice Exercises

 Welcome to our Bitbucket repo.
 Here you can find and read all the exercises used througout your training.
-Including example test ready to be copied.
+Including example test files ready to be copied.

 # Exercises